Choose Texas Power logo

 Avoid early termination fees

-Expert advice: If energy prices are surging in your area, a variable-rate plan can help you weather the storm until more favorable rates become available.
+1. During an expensive season.
+If energy prices are surging in your area, you may want to hold off on signing up for a fixed-rate contract.
+A variable-rate plan can help you wait until more favorable rates become available.
 While you may face high bills temporarily, you’ll be able to switch plans once prices drop without paying a penalty.

 Our energy experts generally recommend a fixed rate over a variable rate due to the wider selection of plans, better affordability, and protection from market volatility.
 Fixed-rate plans enable you to better manage your energy costs because your bills will be more consistent.